The Beginner’s Guide to Camping – How to Set Up Camp & What Food To Bring

 What are some options?
 You can bring a charcoal grill if you want a BBQ.
 You’re also allowed to add charcoal to the fire pit to grill on as well.

-Another option is using a propane fire pit and sometimes camp grounds will rent these out during a fire ban.
+Another option is using a propane fire bowl and sometimes camp grounds will rent these out during a fire ban.

 Be sure to check the regulations of your campground.